Self-Employed Retirement Plan Option SEP-IRAs

 Important SEP-IRA Dates

 Like regular IRAs and Roth IRAs, contributions to a SEP-IRA can be made following the year to which the contribution applies.
 In addition, the ordinary SEP-IRA contribution deadline can be extended to as late as the extended due date of the tax return.

 The deadline for creating the SEP-IRA is also the due date of the tax return, plus any extensions.

 For most people, the SEP-IRA must be established, and the contributions must be made, typically by April 15 following the year the income was earned.
 Furthermore, most taxpayers may extend their tax returns to as late as October 15 and thereby also receive an extension of time to create and fund their SEP-IRAs.

 The IRS extended several tax deadlines for 2020 tax returns.
 Individual filers now have until May 17, 2021, to file their returns and make contributions.
 And if you are in Texas or another area where FEMA issued a disaster declaration due to winter storms in 2021, the IRS has extended the deadline contributing to your SEP-IRA.
 Residents in these affected areas have until June 15, 2021, to make 2020 SEP-IRA contributions.

 SEP-IRA Contribution Rules

-Note: The employer must contribute the same contribution percentage to every employee who is at least 21 years old, earned $600 or more for the year in question, and worked for the employer at least three of the previous five years.
+The employer must contribute the same percentage to every employee who is at least 21 years old, earned $600 or more for the year in question ($650 for 2021), and worked for the employer for at least three of the previous five years.

-The IRS provides a helpful list of SEP IRA related resources at IRS.gov.
-SEP IRAs are one of many tax-saving alternatives for small business owners to consider.
-Understanding this important retirement plan can be used to reduce taxes and improve your retirement outlook.
+The IRS provides a helpful list of SEP-IRA resources at IRS.gov.
+A SEP-IRA is one of many tax-saving alternatives for small business owners to consider.
+This important retirement plan can be used to reduce taxes and improve your retirement outlook.